-For public services activities, it is estimated that 462 low-moderate income individuals, predominantly homeless families and families at risk of becoming homeless, will benefit from the planned activities.
-For housing rehabilitation activities, it is estimated that 55 low-income individuals (approximately 25 low-income families) will benefit from the planned activities.
+For public services activities, it is estimated that 130 low-moderate income individuals, predominantly homeless families and families at risk of becoming homeless, will benefit from the planned activities.
+For housing rehabilitation activities, it is estimated that 50 low-income individuals (approximately 25 low-income families) will benefit from the planned activities.
 For Job Opportunity Benefit Loan Program activities, it is estimated that 1 low-moderate income individual will benefit from the planned activities.
-For public facilities and infrastructure activities, it is estimated that 1,347 individuals, about 56% of whom are low-moderate income individuals, will benefit from the planned activities.